 Code of Professional Conduct and Ethics

-The Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives comes into effect on 14 February 2025, replacing the previous editions published in May 2021 and December 2014.
+The Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives incorporating the Scope of Practice and Professional Guidance came into effect on 14 February 2025, replacing the previous editions published in May 2021 and December 2014.

 About the Code